ThomasBisson/WarTrain/README.md

 I can't import all the project because it's too big for GitHub but you can play the game if you want.

 How to run the game :

     -Clone it

-    -Look into the directory Salty_Corp_Data and find the file sharedassets1.assets.rar -Copie the file inside to the directory Salty_Corp_Data -Delete sharedassets1.assets.rar
+    -Look into the directory Salty_Corp_Data and find the file sharedassets1.assets.rar

+    -Copie the file inside to the directory Salty_Corp_Data

+    -Delete sharedassets1.assets.rar

     -Run the Salty_Corp.exe file

     -Enjoy our game ! :)

-PS : For now you must have unity or mono to play